Nu Skin's Naughty Numbers

 When one examines the compensation plan of Nu Skin Enterprises, including Pharmanex and Big Planet, one finds all "5 Red Flags for Identifying Exploitive Product-based Pyramid Schemes, or Recruiting MLM's*".
 When these 5 red flags are all present, available data lead to the conclusion that the loss rate approximates 99.9% - far worse than the average 90% loss rate of clearly illegal 1-2-4-8 no-product pyramid schemes.
 In other words, of all participants who sign up for such recruiting MLM programs, approximately 99.9% can be expected to lose money – especially if purchases from the company to qualify for commissions and advancement in the scheme are subtracted as a business expense!
 See the shocking statistics in the chart "Comparing MLM success rates with no-product pyramid schemes and gambling."

-For the full report on the "Five Red Flags of a Recruiting MLM", or product-based pyramid scheme, and related reports, read the reports listed on our page of consumer guides – and/or read other reports on research related to MLM or network marketing.
+For reports on recruitment-driven MLMs, or product-based pyramid schemes, and related reports, read the reports listed under "consumer guides" – and/or read other reports on research related to MLM or network marketing.
 You may also find information on legal and regulatory issues related to MLM or network marketing on our page on law enforcemen t and MLM or network marketing.
 For a more complete listing of pages on our web site go to the home page of our site – www.mlm-thetruth.com.
 Or if you just want to be entertained, go to our page on MLM humor and satire – including some great cartoons.

-Here is how Nu Skin stacks up against the "5 Red Flags" of a recruiting MLM**, or product-based pyramid schem YES NO
+Here is how Nu Skin stacks up against the "5 Red Flags" of a recruiting MLM**, or product-based pyramid scheme

 1.Recruitment of participants is unlimited in an endless chain of empowered and motivated recruiters recruiting recruiters.
 YES